alex-3141/noita-parallax/README.md

 ## Bank configuration

 The full bank configuration is as follows.
-Default values will be used for
+Default values will be used for unspecified values.
 ```lua
 bank = Parallax.getBankTemplate()